Manila Metro Manila, Philippines Travel Guide

 Costs vary significantly based on your travel style, from a budget backpacker to a luxury seeker.

-Familiarize yourself with health recommendations, safety practices, and emergency procedures before you travel to Manila.
+Familiarize yourself with health advice, safety practices, and emergency procedures before you travel to Manila.

 Visit a travel clinic 4-6 weeks before your trip for personalized advice.